Munich-Quantum-Software-Stack/MQSS-Passes-Suite/CONTRIBUTING.md

 ## Code Style and Guidelines

 Before making contributions, please familiarize yourself with our coding standards and guidelines.
+Kindly ensure that your code contributions include comments that adhere to the formatting and conventions expected by [Doxygen](https://www.doxygen.nl/manual/docblocks.html), as clear and consistent documentation is essential for maintaining and understanding the project.

 ## Reporting Issues